Skip to content

 4 Common Pitfalls to Avoid in Gamification of eLearning Courses

-4 Most Common Pitfalls to Avoid and How to Avoid Them
+What are the Common Pitfalls in Gamification and How to Avoid Them?

 1. Gamification for the sake of it, without a clear strategy